Cleancodefactory/BindKraft/Documentation/UsingFormatters.md

 ## Bidirectional/unidirectional formatters

 If it is possible all formatters SHOULD be reversible (bidirectional).
 However, this is not always the case.
 Obviously one cannot expect that from a `sorter`, `filter` or `calculator` formatters.
-With these almost always information will be lost during their operation and the reverse one will be possible only rarely.
+With these almost always information will be lost during their operation and its reversal will be possible only rarely.

 So, we define directions as **ToTarget** and **FromTarget** and we treat `ToTarget` as `primary direction`.
 This is the direction that is implemented and the reverse (**FromTarget**) is not usable or is implemented as `pass-through`.
 The naming comes from the way formatters work in bindings - format/convert the data between the data and the source.